ljensen505/tgd-api/README.md

 ## Installation and Setup

-To run the application on Mac or Linux, follow these steps:
+To run the application on Mac or Linux, follow these steps.
+The steps should be similar on Windows:

 0. Ensure SQLite3 is installed.
-Install if necessary

 1. Set up a virtual environment: